Montelukast (By mouth)

 Packet, Tablet, Chewable Tablet

-- Do not open the packet of oral granules until you are ready to use it.
-You can give the oral granules to a child in one of three different ways.
-Choose the way that works best for your child:
+- Oral granules: Do not open the packet until you are ready to use it.
+You can give the oral granules in one of three ways.

-- Put the oral granules directly on a spoon, then into the child's mouth.
+- Put the oral granules directly on a spoon, then into the person's mouth.

-- Mix the granules with baby formula or breast milk.
-The formula should be cold or room temperature, not heated.
-Do not mix the medicine with any other type of liquid drink.
+- Mix the granules with baby formula or breast milk that is cold or room temperature.
+Do not mix the granules with any other liquid.

 Drugs and Foods to Avoid